 According to one study, people with OCD often have increased activity between the prefrontal cortex and striatum.
 This hyperconnectivity is associated with severe OCD symptoms.

-TMS can be used to inhibit the activity in this part of the brain, thus reducing OCD symptoms.
+TMS can be used to inhibit the activity in this part of the brain, reducing OCD symptoms.

 TMS therapy for anxiety